Iranian Revolution: Reactions to Black Friday

 The deaths shocked the country and damaged any attempt at reconciliation between the Shah and the opposition.
-Khomeini immediately declared that "4,000 innocent protesters were massacred by Zionists," which gave him a pretext to reject any further compromise with the government.
+Khomeini immediately declared that 4,000 innocent protesters were massacred by "Zionists".
+Both claims were fabricated- the Israelis had nothing to do with the deaths, and the number killed was 88, not 4000.
+The claims were believed by many, which gave Khomeini a pretext to reject any further compromise with the government.

-The Shah himself was horrified by the events of Black Friday, and harshly criticized the events, though this did little to sway public perception of him as being responsible for the shooting.
+The Shah was horrified by Black Friday and harshly criticized the events, though this did little to sway public perception of him as being responsible for the shooting, despite Khomeini blaming the "Zionists".
 While martial law officially remained in effect, the government decided not to break up any more demonstrations or strikes (in effect, "martial law without there exactly being martial law," according to Sharif-Emami), instead continuing to negotiate with protest leaders.
-Consequently, protest gatherings often took place without any serious intervention by soldiers.
+Consequently, protests often took place without any serious intervention by soldiers.

 Nationwide strikes (September–November)

-Oil strikes started in fall of 1978 and led to a 4.8 million drop of crude oil production every day, which was about seven percent of the world's supply.
+Oil strikes started in the fall of 1978 and led to a 4.8 million barrel drop of crude oil daily production, which was about 7% of the world's supply.
 Prices rose from 13 dollars per barrel in 1979 to 34 dollars in 1980.
-While increased production from other countries, like Saudi Arabia, offset the decline in supply slightly there was still a 10 percent drop in available oil.
+While increased production from other countries, like Saudi Arabia, offset the decline in supply slightly there was still a 10% drop in available oil.

 There were a variety of factors influencing the workers' decision to strike.
 The Shah's regime had relaxed oppression in 1977, giving people more access to protest and organizing.
-At the same time, the economy had faltered after doing better in the early 70s.
+At the same time, the economy had faltered after doing better in the early 1970s.
 The strikes began when the workers at a refinery in Tehran, calling for higher wages and housing allowances, were ignored by the government.
 The Shah's government responded by killing dozens of strikers in an event known as Black Friday.
 The following day, strikes emerged in Tehran, Abadan, Isfahan, Shiraz, and Kermanshah.
 This first wave of strikes was reported by SAVAK to involve 11,000 workers.
 The oil strikes of 1978 were imperative to the Iranian Revolution's success, as they put extreme economic pressure on the Shah's regime.
-Oil revenues are a significant part of the government's income and regardless of the motivation behind those who strike, oil strikes will always threaten to destabilize Iranian regimes.
+Oil revenues are a significant part of the government's income and regardless of the motivation behind those who strike, oil strikes often threaten to destabilize Iranian regimes.

 By late October, a nationwide general strike was declared, with workers in virtually all major industries walking off their jobs, most damagingly in the oil industry and the print media.
 Special "strike committees" were set up throughout major industries to organize and coordinate the activities.

 The Shah did not attempt to crack down on strikers, instead granting them generous wage increases and allowing strikers who lived in government housing to remain in their homes.
 By early November, many government officials demanded the Shah use forceful measures to bring the strikers back to work.